 How long is Martha Brae River?

 Martha Brae River has a length of 20 miles.
-The river runs from Windsor in Cockpit Country, then the river connects with Roaring River at Unity in south Trelawny.
+The river runs from Windsor in Cockpit Country, then the river connects with the Roaring River at Unity in south Trelawny.
 The Martha Brae River rafting tour takes place along a 3-mile stretch of the river, which is a few miles away from where the river meets the sea at its exit point at Rock, a community located just outside of Falmouth.

 How deep is Martha Brae River?

 The depth of Martha Brae River is dependent on the time of year.
-For most of the year, the river maintains an average depth of 4-feet.
-However, during the rainy season, this depth can vary and reach a depth of up to 12-feet.
+For most of the year, the river maintains an average depth of 4 feet.
+However, during the rainy season, this depth can vary and reach a depth of up to 12 feet.
 The generally shallow waters mean that Martha Brae River is relatively safe for most of the year and the majority of tour guests do not require life jackets or safety equipment.
 However, a life vest is available for guest (adults and kids) who prefers to wear one.

 What are the weather and conditions like at Martha Brae River?

 Due to its location, Martha Brae River experiences tropical weather conditions and temperatures.
 The island of Jamaica has relatively consistent temperatures all year-round ranging between approximately 80-90°F with January the coldest month and July the hottest.
-The area has high levels of sunshine, however, the river is often well shaded by the surrounding rainforest and greenery.
+The area has high levels of sunshine, however, the river is often well-shaded by the surrounding rainforest and greenery.
 Jamaica’s rainy season falls between May and November with the highest rainfall usually in October.
 Rainfall is often in short showers followed immediately by sunshine.

 Are there crocodiles in the Martha Brae River?